Ankithavenkannagari/Inventory-and-Supply-Chain-Management-Analysis/README.md

 # Objective: #
-To analyze e-commerce data, uncover trends, and provide actionable insights to stock levels, demand planning, procurement, and logistics performance.
+To analyze supply-chain data, uncover trends, and provide actionable insights to stock levels, demand planning, procurement, and logistics performance.

 # Role: #
 As a data analyst, I cleaned, processed, and visualized the data, translating raw numbers into strategic recommendations for business growth.